myzhan/boomer/README.md

 func foo(){
 	time.Sleep(100 * time.Millisecond)
 	/*
-    Report your test result as a failure, if you write it in python, it will looks like this events.request_success.fire(request_type="http", name="foo", response_time=100.0, response_length=10)
+    Report your test result as a success, if you write it in python, it will looks like this events.request_success.fire(request_type="http", name="foo", response_time=100.0, response_length=10)
     */
     boomer.Events.Publish("request_success", "foo", "http", 100.0, int64(10))